Wondering what the best things to do in Curacao are? Here’s the ultimate guide to this colorful slice of Caribbean paradise!

 Have a once in a lifetime experience and swim with the colorful fish, turtles, and other wildlife.
 Visit Curacao’s desert, and enjoy the North-West water’s spectacles and the green South-West coast.

-Spend a day snorkeling amid colorful fish and coral while sea turtles glide right past you.
-Then, check out Curacao0’s desert and explore the lesser-known Southwestern side of the island.
+Book one of the best Curacao snorkeling tours and spend the day amid colorful fish and coral while sea turtles glide right past you.
+Then, check out Curacao’s desert and explore the lesser-known Southwestern side of the island.
 Book here.

 Boat cruise to Klein Curacao

 Take a boat cruise over to Klein Curacao, a small cay where you’ll find pristine sandy beaches, a striking array of marine life, and beautiful historical gems.
 Book here.

 Other tours and things to do in Curacao:

 🇨🇼 Tips for planning a trip to Curacao

 - Before you board your plane, make sure you fill out your digital immigration card in order to be able to enter Curacao.